 In this analysis, we decide to look at the most recent data on how healthcare spending increases as you age.
 The goal of this is for people to understand just how much higher healthcare costs are the older you get and how sensitive they are to medical inflation rates.

 By the time you reach 65 years old, average healthcare costs are $11.3K per person, per year in the United States.
-This is nearly triple the annual average cost of when you're in your 20s and 30s.
+This is nearly triple the annual average cost when you're in your 20s and 30s.
 During your adult lifetime, average spending for women is nearly twice as high as for men.
-Healthcare spending for minority groups like Black and Hispanic Americans is approximately 30% less than on White Americans.
+Healthcare spending for minority groups like Black and Hispanic Americans is approximately 30% less than for White Americans.

 During one's lifetime, over $400K will be spent on the average American's healthcare in today's dollars.
-And that is if medical costs rise as the same rate as inflation.
+And that is if medical costs rise at the same rate as inflation.
 If medical costs rise at 3% more than inflation, your healthcare will cost over $2MM, the vast majority of which will take place after the age of 45.

 Even if your insurance company or Medicare covers most of that bill, the typical American can still be on the hook for a very large sum of money to cover their healthcare costs as they age.

 The staff here at RegisteredNursing.org looked at medical surveys to understand healthcare costs associated with age, race, and gender.

 The Department of Health and Human Services commissions a detailed survey of medical costs dating back to 1999 all the way up to 2016 most recently.
 The data set, The Medical Expenditure Panel Survey (MEPS), provides detailed healthcare spending data segmented by age and demographics, among other things.
 The spending figures are noted as total average spending per individual, regardless of who is paying it (the insurance company, the individual directly, or some combination of between).